saba96/EARL/README.md

 ## SFT Training

-The trained models will be available at on Hugging Face 🤗: [URL to be released soon]
+The trained models is available at on Hugging Face 🤗: [EARL model collection on Hugging Face 🤗](https://huggingface.co/collections/mair-lab/earl-68463d983c20ede59af1345a).

 For training choose between deepspeed stage zero 3 or deepspeed stage zero 3 offload based on your available resources.
 Use: